Getting Out of Debt

 Choose a credit card that offers the right combination of fees, rates, and benefits.
 If you pay every credit card bill in full and don't incur any finance charges, it may be fine to have a card that has a high interest rate but offers rewards for use (like air travel or money back) or that has no annual fee.
 If you carry over balances and pay finance charges, the interest rate becomes more important.

 If credit cards are too tempting, get rid of them.
-Using checks or a check card can eliminate the risk of buying things when you don’t have money in your account to pay for them.
+Using checks or a debit card can eliminate the risk of buying things when you don’t have money in your account to pay for them.
 Cash works too.

 If considering a new home purchase, first identify the type of mortgage that matches your behavior.
-If you plan to sell your house soon, you may want an adjustable rate mortgage (ARM) with a lower interest rate.
+If you plan to sell your house soon, you may want an adjustable rate mortgage (ARM) with a potentially lower interest rate.
 If you plan to stay in the home or can't afford any increase in payments if interest rates rise, consider a long-term fixed rate mortgage.

 You may also wish to consider switching to a shorter-term mortgage.
 Depending on how the numbers work, you may be able to keep your monthly payments about the same and switch from a 30-year mortgage to a 15-year mortgage.
 You will be debt free much sooner.